-The Consumer and Community Studies (CCS) program focuses on the well-being of households in terms of small-scale communities and large-scale environments.
-Students in the program gain an interdisciplinary understanding of marketplace and community issues at the local, national, and international level, examining the perspectives of consumers, businesses, community organizations, and government.
+The Consumer and Community Studies (CCS) minor focuses on the well-being of households in terms of small-scale communities and large-scale environments.
+Students in the program are introduces to an interdisciplinary understanding of marketplace and community issues at the local, national, and international level, examining the perspectives of consumers, businesses, community organizations, and government.